 - FY 2016 Proposed Fee Rule – Federal Register Notice

 The Office of the Chief Financial Officer (OCFO) is responsible for the NRC's license fee policy and implementation functions.
-Within the OCFO, the Division of Planning and Budget is responsible for recommending fee policy changes, annually publishing the schedule of license and annual fees (10 CFR Parts 170 and 171), and handling correspondence concerning fee exemption requests under §§ 170.11 and 171.11.
+Within the OCFO, the Division of Budget is responsible for recommending fee policy changes, annually publishing the schedule of license and annual fees (10 CFR Parts 170 and 171), and handling correspondence concerning fee exemption requests under §§ 170.11 and 171.11.

-The Division of the Controller, OCFO, is responsible for implementing license fee regulations (10 CFR Parts 170 and 171), including issuing invoices, collecting fees, and processing small-entity license fee certifications.
+The Division of the Comptroller, OCFO, is responsible for implementing license fee regulations (10 CFR Parts 170 and 171), including issuing invoices, collecting fees, and processing small-entity license fee certifications.
 The Division is also responsible for debt collection and referral of delinquent debt to the Department of Treasury, and for formulating policies and procedures for debt collection activities including maintaining 10 CFR Part 15, Debt Collection.